-In 2019, Fort Worth ISD begins the second year of our Visual and Performance Academy High School, the I.M.
+In 2020-21, Fort Worth ISD begins the third year of our Visual and Performance Academy High School, the I.M.
 Terrell Academy for STEM and VPA with a new incoming class of 9th grade students.
-The academy is located at 1411 I.M.
+The academy is located at 1911 I.M.
 Terrell Circle 76102.
 The instrumental music area now has three performing orchestras and a concert band.
 The intsrumental music faculty is staffed by Head Director Hunter Lewis and Assistant Dirctor Veronica Schramm.

 Adjudicated district ensemble assessments for all performing ensembles are conducted each year for all performance levels - they include beginner class assessments and Pre-UIL assessments for high school marching band, and all band, orchestra and mariachi concert and sightreading events.
 Additional district and UIL solo and ensemble festivals occur throughtout the Spring semester.

 UIL ensemble participation and success is an expectation for all of our schools and programs.
 Enrollments in the secondary intrumental music department have increased over the past several years.
 Performance improvement is measured with over 90% of the performing UIL ensembles meeting or exceeding UIL assessment standards of Division I and II.

 Student participation in the District, UIL and TMEA individual performance audition activities is an expectation from our District.

 All FWISD music areas have adopted a unified music counting system - the Eastman Counting System.
 FWISD has begun using MusicFirst as a fomative and summative assessment tool for all secondary instrumental music classrooms.

-In 2018-19, FWISD initiated our All-District Honor Orchestra auditions to include both Middle School and High School students.
-The auditions culminated in a clinic/concert that was held on November 9 and 10, 2018 at the I.M.
-Terrell Academy for STEM and VPA.
+In 2019-20, FWISD continued our All-District Honor Orchestra auditions to include both Middle School and High School students.
+The auditions culminated in a clinic/concert that was held on November 8 and 9, 2019 at Paschal High School.
 One hundred and forty outstanding students performed with the two honor orchestras.

-FWISD hosted the latest TMEA Region V MS and HS All-Region Orchestra Clinic and Concert at the I.M.
+FWISD hosted the TMEA Region V MS and HS All-Region Orchestra Clinic and Concert at the I.M.
 Terrell Academy for STEM and VPA on January15-26, 2019.
 Middle and high school students from Ft.
 Worth were able to interact with four outstanding conductor/clinicians from Texas, Idaho and Florida.
 Several Ft.
 Worth students earned first chair positions in their ensemble and section.